Common Questions

 A: Although there are exceptions due to the personality of the individual dogs, opposite sex pairings are safest within the home.

-A: On neutral territory, a properly socialized, stable Jindo is content to ignore other dogs that do not invade their personal space or challenge them.
-A fearful or insecure Jindo may resort to "a best defense is an offense", though.
+A: On neutral territory, a properly socialized, stable Korean Jindo Dog is content to ignore other dogs that do not invade their personal space or challenge them.
+A fearful or insecure Korean Jindo Dog may resort to "a best defense is an offense", though.

 Q: Are they good with kids?